liuzw2579/naive-ui/demo/pages/docs/import-on-demand/enUS/index.md

 # Import on Demand (Tree Shaking)

-Naive UI supports tree shaking for components, locales and themes.
+iThinkDT UI supports tree shaking for components, locales and themes.

 By default the component theme is light, locale is enUS, and no extra imports are needed.